idanmadmon/go-redis-server/README.md

 # go-redis-server
 - Follow the drawio design
-- If there is time add atomic get and set
+- If there is time add atomic set